PavelKryshtal/cloudtestdrive/DataScience/prereq4/lab.md

   - Choose to create a new instance.

+  - Choose a specific compartment, or just keep using the root compartment.

   ![](./images/create_atp_01.png)

   - Choose any name for the database, in this case "WORKSHOP".

   ![](./images/create_atp_02.png)

   - Choose the Transaction Processing option.
 This will optimize the database for daily transactional processing.